blockwell-ai/docs/docs/wallet/getting-started-android.md

 You can tap that icon to scan a wallet address from someone else's phone, as well as other wallet software like Ledger, Trezor, MetaMask and so on.

-The Blockwell-QR app can display a QR of your Blockwell Wallet as well.
+The Blockwell Wallet app can display a QR of your Blockwell Wallet as well.
 Tap the three dots to the right of your wallet address on the main screen and select *Display Wallet QR*.